Guide

 self.counter = counter

-# Rendered counter label. p_with_text wraps the text node in a <p>;
+# Rendered counter label: a text node wrapped in a styled div.

-# consumes self and returns a new Dom, so we can chain inline.
+# .with_css(...) consumes self and returns a new Dom, so builder

 # Final wrapup - Dom.create_body builds the root, then .with_child(...)